terrykeeton97/League-of-Legends-Auto-Login/README.md

 ## Todo
 > Create a settings form so you can generate Encryption Keys and set them automatically ✅
-> Automate the closing of the Client (League client isn't a normal case because Riot is shitty and can't program) ✅
+> Automate the closing of the Client ✅
+> Iron out bugs and add more settings ❌